ynevet/dynamodb-doc-client-wrapper/README.md

 A wrapper class around AWS DynamoDB document client that allows initializing & swapping between AWS DynamoDB to AWS DAX client easily

+## Motivation
+Easily initialization in case when only one of the clients are available for use

 ## Installation:
 ```shell
 # using npm